 Why Everyone In South Carolina Should Visit This One Tiny Town

-The next time you’re heading west from Columbia on I-26 traveling toward Greenville or Spartanburg, think about passing through the tiny town of Peak, South Carolina.
+The next time you’re heading west from Columbia on I-26 traveling toward Greenville or Spartanburg, think about passing through the small town in South Carolina of Peak.
 It’s less than 10 minutes from I-26.
-A picturesque mountain community not far from Chapin, SC, the tiny charming town of Peak will warm your heart.
+A picturesque mountain community not far from Chapin, the number of things to do in Peak, South Carolina is amazing.

 We can’t be sure why this seemingly thriving town in the early 1900s stopped growing.
 Nor can we be certain why Peak’s population has declined from a high of 183 residents in 1910 all the way back down to near its official 1880 census count of 62.
 But we can be sure that Peak has survived.
 Today’s residents of Peak are a testament to that fact.

 Think about that as you pass through admiring this tiny town.
 If you look closely enough at the land and the buildings you’ll see much more than pure southern charm.
 You’ll see the resilience of generations of families that have prevailed in keeping this tiny town alive for the last 135 years.